-Another Planned Permanent Living Arrangement (APPLA)
+[REVISED] Another Planned Permanent Living Arrangement (APPLA)

-Refers to a situation in which DCS maintains care and custody responsibilities for the child, but places the child in a setting in which the child is expected to remain until adulthood, such as:
+Refers to a situation in which DCS maintains care and custody responsibilities for the youth, but places the youth in a setting in which the child is expected to remain until successful adulthood, such as:

-- 1. With resource parents who have made a commitment to care for the child permanently, but are not moving toward adoption; - 2.
-In a residential facility (i.e. for children with emotional or developmental disabilities who require long-term residential care); or - 3.
-Receiving services (IL) that will lead the youth to successful adult living after emancipation from the child welfare system.
+- With resource parents who have made a commitment to care for the youth permanently, but are not moving toward adoption; - 2.
+In a residential facility (e.g., for youth with emotional or developmental disabilities who require long-term residential care); or - 3.
+Receiving services (IL) that will lead the youth to successful adulthood living after emancipation from the child welfare system.